windoze/esparrier/README.md

 ## Update Configurations

+**A new configuration tool** is available at [esparrier-config](https://github.com/windoze/esparrier-config), you can use it to update the configurations on the board without manually re-flashing.
+Checkout the repo and follow the instructions to build and run the tool.

+Below is the old way to update configurations, it's still valid but not recommended.

 First, you need to install `esptool.py`, which can be installed with `pip install esptool`.
 Refer to the [official documentation](https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html) for more information.

 ### Prepare and Update Configurations